ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 Currently ASPIRE has a single classification algorithm known as ``RIRClass2D``.
-This algorithm uses multiple applications of PCA in conjunction with Bispectrum analysis to identify nearest neighbors in a rotationally invariant feature space.
+This algorithm uses multiple applications of PCA in conjunction with bispectrum analysis to identify nearest neighbors in a rotationally invariant feature space.

 .. mermaid::